 6 Simple Ways to Soundproof Interior Doors

-With that said, it’s easy to conclude that exterior doors are quite heavier, massive, while interior ones are frankly lighter.
+With that said, it’s easy to conclude that exterior doors are much heavier, more massive, while interior ones are frankly lighter.

 Therefore, they require a bit more soundproofing.

 I had interior doors all over my first apartment, and it was highly noisy.

-In this article, I will explain basics of soundproofing interior doors, and hopefully help you solve your problem in the most effective way.
+In this article, I will explain the basics of soundproofing interior doors, and hopefully help you solve your problem in the most effective way.